MiniGameWorlds/MiniGameWorld/resources/devWiki/game-guide/build.md

 # 4. Share your minigame
-Others can play our minigame wherever they have [MiniGameWorld] and [wbmMC] plugins, but it would be better if you give the information of your mingame
+Others can play our minigame wherever they have [MiniGameWorld] plugin, but it would be better if you give the information of your mingame.

-And it is also a good way to summarize the information of the minigame in this form below (of course, it's good to tell them the minigame spawn setup method)
+It is also a good way to summarize information of the minigame in this form below (of course, it's good to tell them the minigame location setup method)

+And if you made your minigame map, you can share it with [schematic file](https://madelinemiller.dev/blog/use-schematics-worldedit/)

 > [Example Minigame Information](https://github.com/MiniGameWorlds/AllMiniGames/blob/main/wiki/LavaUp.md)
 ```yaml